I'll never forget the moment when

 What did I learn?

-I've learned many things in my career, but these are the top 9:
+I've learned many things in my career, but these are my top 3:

 .